blazium-engine/blazium-docs/about/introduction.rst

     func _ready():
         print("Hello world!")

-Welcome to the official documentation of **Godot Engine**, the free and open source community-driven 2D and 3D game engine!
+Welcome to the official documentation of **Blazium Engine**, the free and open source community-driven 2D and 3D game engine!
 Behind this mouthful, you will find a powerful yet user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.